Pamela D Wilson Caregiving Online Programs, Courses, and Support Groups

 Fear exists about knowing what questions to ask healthcare providers.
 Healthcare providers are rushed and do not explain information in a manner that is easily understood.
 Mistakes and confusion occur.

 Caregivers want the confidence to manage care for loved ones and to make the right decisions.
-Online support groups for aging adults and family caregivers offer the additional benefit of improving self-esteem and advocacy skills.
-It is important for all involved in caregiving to know the questions to ask to get results.
+Online support groups, programs, and courses for aging adults and family caregivers offer the additional benefit of improving self-esteem and advocacy skills.
+It is important for all involved in caregiving to know the questions to ask to get the right results.

 Online support groups and courses offer a safe place to discuss feelings about caregiving.
 Men and women approach caregiving differently.